Pandemic EBT (P-EBT):

 The Family’s First Coronavirus Response Act authorized a new benefit called Pandemic-EBT to help families with children who would receive free or reduced-price school meals if schools were open.

-If you have not received your P-EBT from the spring, please call the state resource line at 484-363-2137 and leave a voicemail with the following information:
+If you have not received your P-EBT, please call the state resource line at 484-363-2137 and leave a voicemail with the following information:

 Names of your child(ren)